Frequently Asked Questions

 When should I arrive for the tour?

-Please arrive approximately 10 minutes before the start of the tour. to check in if you made a reservation in advance, or purchase a ticket if you did not reserve in advance.
+Please arrive approximately 10 minutes before the start of the tour. to check in.
 The tour will begin promptly at the time listed.

 What should I bring to the tour?